sfepy/sfepy/doc/faq.rst

    The quadrature order equal to two-times the field order (used in many examples) works well for bilinear forms with constant (on each element) material parameters.
-For example, a dot product involves integrating u * v, so if the approximation order of u and v is 1, their product's order is 2.
+For example, a dot product involves integrating ``u * v``, so if the approximation order of ``u`` and ``v`` is 1, their product's order is 2.
 Of course, there are terms that could use a lower quadrature order, or higher, depending on the data.
 Increased quadrature order is required e.g. in terms with highly oscillating material coefficients.

    Example::